 Most of the time, you’ll get a highly energetic and active dog.
 Given their high intelligence, a German Shepherd needs plenty of physical and mental stimulation daily.
 Otherwise, you’ll likely see destructive behaviors with your GSD.

-German Shepherds with Kids
+4 Reasons Why German Shepherds Are Good with Kids

 When I have to go away on business trips, she will grab pieces of my clothing and bring it into her crate.
 She really is stuck to my hip.– Brandon B. (GSD Forum)